Alzheimer Disease Research Grants

 The primary applicant must be a full member of the DMCBH.

-Provide match support to projects that demonstrate new research collaborations, directions, technological developments, directly benefits the larger DMCBH community, and are in alignment with one or more of DMCBH’s strategic priorities.
+Provide match support to projects that demonstrate new research collaborations, directions, or technological developments that directly benefit the larger DMCBH community and align with one or more of DMCBH’s strategic priorities.

 DMCBH will consider providing match support for requests greater than $10,000 based on availability of funds.